Jade Jagger on working with colour

 Discover more designer secrets here.

-As the Editorial Director of Livingetc and Homes & Gardens, Sarah oversees everything to do with these two iconic design brands.
-She also oversees Country Homes & Interiors and Period Living, making her an expert in design styles ranging from the cutting edge and contemporary to the heritage, crafted and rustic.
+Sarah is the Global Brand Director across Future's Homes Brands, including Livingetc and Homes & Gardens.
+She oversees everything to do with these two iconic design brands as well as overseeing Country Homes & Interiors and Period Living, making her an expert in design styles ranging from the cutting edge and contemporary to the heritage, crafted and rustic.
 She is a journalist of over 15 years experience, and having worked on Livingetc longer than anyone on the team, she has seen trends come and go, reporting on them as - and often before - they happen.